SC-Christopher92/Taskforce-Excommunicado/Taskforce Excommunicado Core Rules 0.8.5.7.1.md

 In the event that a player is called to roll for a skill while they are still at the Novice (0) level, rather than applying the skill bonus the player will apply their Luck Bonus.

 ### Skills
-Every character will start with sixteen (16) skill points which they will assign to the following skills.
 Skill levels go from 0 to 5.
 Novice (0), Apprentice (1), Journeyman (2), Craftsman (3), Artisan (4), Master (5).
 Each skill level gives +1 to rolls made using the skill up to +5.
 For each category there are four slots for custom skills.
 If a skill you think your character should have is not on the list talk this over with the referee during character creation to add a custom skill.

 | Physical     | Acrobatics | Technical  | Humanities   | Command      | Social       | Sciences    | Survival     |
 | ------------ | ---------- | ---------- | ------------ | ------------ | ------------ | ----------- | ------------ |